CSharpM7/Alucard/specials.md

 	<h2 class="section-heading text-uppercase">Side Special X (Mist Dash)</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\mistdash.png" alt="">
 For modpacks that modify gameplay, Dark Dive currently isn't compatible.
 Instead, Alucard's side special becomes Mist Dash.
 This move works like an airdash, and can be cancelled with an aerial.
+Use on the ground to quickly close the distance between zoners, or use in the air to try and get back to center stage! **HDR:** Due to the recovery sweep, Alucard cannot use Side Special and Up Special in the same airtime.

 <br/>
 <div class="col-lg-12 text-center">